 The city of Amsterdam offers a wide array of leisure activities that suit people of all walks of life.
 For instance, if you enjoy nature, you can go to the Amsterdamse Bos and cycle or walk on the trails or go boating or canoeing.

 If you're more of a “chill” person, you can relax in the city's coffee shops or brown cafes.
-Even if you're not a fan of using marijuana, you can still hang out with your friends in the coffee shops, so long as at least one person buys some of their “green” products out of courtesy.
+Even if you're not a fan of marijuana, you can still hang out with your friends in the coffee shops, so long as at least one person buys some of their “green” products out of courtesy.
 Many of these establishments serve great food and drinks, plus they have ambient atmospheres that have a calming effect, so they can be a frequent hangout spot for you and your buddies.

 Living costs for international students in Amsterdam

-To be safe, you'll need around €1,000 a month to cover living costs in Amsterdam, give or take.
+To be safe, you'll need around €1,000 to €2,000 a month to cover living costs in Amsterdam.
+You'll have to aim for the higher side if you don't have accommodation from your university.
 This should cover your rent, groceries, transportation, insurance, and leisure activities.

 Want to cut down on expenses?
 One thing you can do is cook more of your own meals.
 There are grocery stores located all over Amsterdam, with some being cheaper than others (such as Lidl and Aldi).